 - Though wooden attic antennas work well, avoid installing indoor antennas inside an RCC building even though you might live at a high floor level.
 The beams, columns, floor, and roof will act as a hollow metal cage and mess up almost everything that the antenna was meant to do.

-- A roof-mounted antenna will invariably be better than ant indoor or balcony mounted antenna, no matter what.
-Moreover, if you have a decent transmission line with very low or non-existant common-mode currents on the feeder, then you might have lesser QRM picked up by the antenna from the neighborhood.
+- A roof-mounted antenna will invariably be better than an indoor or balcony-mounted antenna, no matter what.
+Moreover, if you have a decent transmission line with very low or non-existent common-mode currents on the feeder, then you might have lesser QRM picked up by the antenna from the neighborhood.
 To find out the importance of reducing common-mode feeder currents, refer to my following post titled – To invest in better Radio Rig or better Antenna.

 The lesser known truth of antenna height in urban deployment.